stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 ## Setup

+The piano action and frame are not required for this step.

 Do not connect the +5V external power supply for this step.
 The board is powered through the Teensy 4.1 USB cable.

 Do not install jumper J12 on IPS2 printed circuit board.

 Make sure all DIP switches on IPS2 are in their off position.
 If switches were not installed, this step is not necessary.

-There is no need to connect a MIDI or Ethernet cable for this step.

 ## Connect a single HPS board